 “Telling a story in a single photograph is the challenge that motivates me.
 Beyond the artistic value of digital and analogue street photography, preserving and documenting the day to day life for future generations is for me of extreme importance.”

 Marco Larousse is a curator and founder of “Street Photo & Photographer” of the week für Photofocus, he also produces the podcasts “Photography Inspiration” and “Mirrorless”.
 He is an admin and founder of the The Analog Street Photography Group on Flickr.
 Website

 “I leave it to the audience to evaluate my work.
 The viewer’s ability to read my images certainly depends on his and her visual education.”

-Mario Cuic is an ex-member of the Seconds2Real collective.
+Mario Cuic is an member of the former Seconds2Real collective.
+Website

 “Working for more than 25 years as a staff photographer for a German newspaper, I am obviously not a pure-blooded street shooter, more a crosser between street and documentary photography with the focus on social documentation.